ArcadiaPower/connect-react/README.md

 ## @arcadia-eng/utility-connect-react

-This package is a React wrapper around Arcadia's utility connect service.
+This package is a React wrapper around Arcadia's Utility Connect service.
 It provides two ways to integrate the component into your React application - via hooks and via HoCs (higher order components).

 ## Installation